 Surgery for Diverticulitis

 About 15-25% of diverticulitis patients need surgery.
 Doctors go for surgery when they notice severe infection/ inflammation/ swelling.
-Those who already have done surgery once have high chances of having it again.
+Those who already have done surgery once have a high chance of having it again.

 The surgical mortality rate of diverticulitis is 18%.
 If you do not want the surgery, then you must have diverticulitis under control.
 Intravenous (IV) or oral antibiotics can also be a solution but only to an extent.